onnx/onnx/README.md

 python setup.py install
 ```

-If you do not want to build Protobuf and instead want to use Protobuf from conda forge then follow these instructions.
-However please note, this method is added as a convenience for users and there is limited support from ONNX team when using this method.
+If you would prefer to use Protobuf from conda-forge instead of building Protobuf from source, you can use the following instructions.
+Please note that this method is added as a convenience for users and there is limited support from ONNX team with this installation path.

 #### Build ONNX on Windows with Anaconda